Kernelizations for the hybridization number problem on multiple nonbinary trees: An exponential-time algorithm

 \section{An exponential-time algorithm}

 \leo{From the existence of the kernelization in Theorem~\ref{thm:kernel} it follows directly that there exists an FPT algorithm for \HN parameterized by~$k$ and~$t=|\cT|$.
 Nevertheless, we find it useful to describe an exponential-time algorithm for \HN which combined with the kernelization then gives an explicit FPT algorithm.
 We do this in this section.
-Although the running time of the algorithm is not particularly fast, the algorithm is nontrivial and it is not clear if a significantly faster algorithm exists for general instances of \HN.}
+Although the running time of the algorithm is not particularly fast, the algorithm is nontrivial and it is not clear if a significantly faster algorithm exists for general instances of \HN.} \revB{Moreover, this is the first proof that \HN is in the class~$\textsf{XP}$.}

 \leo{As before, we may restrict to binary networks by Observation~\ref{obs:binary}.
 Moreover, by Lemmas~\ref{lem:polysubtree} and~\ref{lem:subtreereduction} we may assume that~$\cT$ has no nontrivial common pendant subtrees and hence we may restrict to networks with no nontrivial pendant subtrees.}